 Ensure that the product description mentions the material used in the wrenches as some wrench sets are made from high carbon steel, which has different levels of durability and strength.
 It's not easy to find out whether the company has used a durable one or a cheap option of carbon steel.
 Our slim profile wrenches and ratcheting wrenches are made of high strength unbreakable Cr-V (Chrome Vanadium Steel) and they are featured on PTEN (Profession Tools & Equipment News website)

-Open-end, Combination or Combination Ratchet?
+Open-end, Combination or Combination Ratchet, what is the best wrench set?
 All three have their benefits, which may rank different for every mechanic.
 You have to see what best suits your needs.
-If you are looking for a wrench that gives you flexibility in different situations, a combination set with different sized ends would be best.
+If you are looking for a type of wrench that gives you flexibility in different situations, a combination set with different sized ends would be best.
 If you are looking to save as much time as possible, a ratchet wrench set is a clear winner.
 Lastly, if you are looking to be able to reach into really tight spaces, a set of slim profile wrenches will give you that.
 Check out our Combination Wrench Set on Youtube:

 4) Box End Design